OGGM/oggm-edu/docs/index.rst

 This platform is an educational website about glaciers.

-Our main goal is to **provide tools and materials for instructors** who want to teach about glaciers at school, in workshops or at the university level.
-For example, OGGM-Edu was used to conduct a `weeklong workshop <https://oggm.org/2019/12/06/OGGM-Edu-AGU/>`_ on glaciology and glacial water resources for Peruvian students.
+Our main goal is to **provide tools and materials for instructors** who want to teach about glaciers at school, in workshops or at the university.
+For example, OGGM-Edu was used to conduct a `weeklong workshop <https://oggm.org/2019/12/06/OGGM-Edu-AGU/>`_ on glaciology and glacial water resources for undergraduate Peruvian students.

 **OGGM-Edu has four independent components**, serving complementary purposes: